-- Nevertheless, it is recommended to use multiple tempdb data files.
+- For older SQL Server releases, where SQL Server installs tempdb with one data file by default, it is recommended to use multiple tempdb data files.
 Be aware D:\ drive volumes are different based on the VM type.
 For exact sizes of the D:\ drive of the different VMs, check the article Sizes for Windows virtual machines in Azure.

-These configurations enable tempdb to consume more space than the system drive is able to provide.
-The non-persistent D:\ drive also offers better I/O latency and throughput (with the exception of A-Series VMs).
+These configurations enable tempdb to consume more space and more important more IOPS and storage bandwidth than the system drive is able to provide.
+The nonpersistent D:\ drive also offers better I/O latency and throughput (with the exception of A-Series VMs).
 In order to determine the proper tempdb size, you can check the tempdb sizes on existing systems.

 in case you place tempdb data files and log file into a folder on D:\ drive that you created, you need to make sure that the folder does exist after a VM reboot.
 Since the D:\ drive is freshly initialized after a VM reboot all file and directory structures are wiped out.
 A possibility to recreate eventual directory structures on D:\ drive before the start of the SQL Server service is documented in this article.

 A VM configuration, which runs SQL Server with an SAP database and where tempdb data and tempdb logfile are placed on the D:\ drive would look like: